mricon/korgalore/docs/usage.rst

 Arguments:

-* ``TARGET``: Name of the Gmail target (as defined in your configuration file)
+* ``TARGET``: Name of the target (as defined in your configuration file)

 Options:

-* ``-i, --ids``: Include label IDs in the output (developer use, mostly)
+* ``-i, --ids``: Include label/folder IDs in the output (developer use, mostly)

-Example:
+Examples:

 .. code-block:: bash

-   # List labels for the "personal" Gmail target
+   # List Gmail labels
    kgl labels personal

+   # List JMAP mailboxes
+   kgl labels fastmail

 .. note::
-   This command only works with Gmail targets.
-Maildir targets don't support labels, so running this command against a maildir target will display a warning and exit.
+   This command only works with targets that support folders/labels.
+   Maildir targets don't support labels.

 This is useful for:

-* Checking which labels exist before configuring deliveries
+* Checking which labels/folders exist before configuring deliveries
-* Finding the exact label names to use in your configuration
+* Finding the exact label/folder names to use in your configuration
-* Verifying that your Gmail target authentication is working
+* Verifying that your target authentication is working

 pull
 ----